-Is it possible to become a Bookholics Reviewer?

 Bookaholics Romance Book Club does promote authors by featuring them in our monthly interviews or contests.
 We are all volunteers and are not a professional promotion firm.
 All services are FREE.
-At this time only have opening for interviews in 2015.
 However, we can still throw a book giveaway/contest which is featured for the entire month.
 We only ask that you mail the book to the winner to keep costs down.

 It is also possible for us to review your book but at this time we cannot promise to do every book that is submitted to us.
 We currently post our reviews on: our website, Goodreads, Shelfari and Amazon.